acgeospatial/awesome-earthobservation-code/README.md

 - [Intro to Numerical Computing - youtube](https://www.youtube.com/watch?v=V0D2mhVt7NE) - Intro to Numerical Computing with NumPy (Beginner) | SciPy 2018 Tutorial | Alex Chabot-Leclerc
 - [Classification-Algorithm](https://github.com/usmanr149/Classification-Algorithm) - Classification algorithm workshop for WiMLDS `Python`
 - [dtreeviz](https://github.com/parrt/dtreeviz) - A `Python` library for decision tree visualization and model interpretation.
+- [Python_tips](https://github.com/gpetepg/python_tips) - Some Python tips for beginner to intermediate users.
+Also used as a personal cheat sheet.

 ## Interesting Non EO parts other languages
 This section is aimed more a data science/programming resources that 'might' be applicable to Earth Observation, that are <b>not </b>Python